-Redesign a website considering SEO is not always very easy.
-You should consider many critical issues at time of redesign an old website.
-In this article we will talk about redesign an SEO friendly website.
+Redesigning a website considering SEO is not always very easy.
+You should consider many critical issues at the time of redesigning an old website.
+In this article, we will talk about redesign an SEO friendly website.

 One look at your good old site and you know right away that it needs to breathe a new life through that thing called redesigning.
 So, you decide to give it a fresh new look which is great, as all websites need to undertake at least one minor refurbishment at some point in their lives.

 Redesigning a website is not just about giving it a new visual package.
 It’s also about revamping its overall performance for a better user experience.
 The shortcomings and success of the existing site are crucial in determining how to refine the page and make the redesigning process worth the time, effort, and money.